Nicnl/darq_ultrawide_resolution_editor/README.md

 This tool is able to edit the save file and apply whatever resolution you want.

+## Does it works well?

+Here's the official stance from the developper:
+_'After some more testing we've discovered that widescreen aspect ratio introduces a few gameplay-related issues.
+We might revisit this after launch and release a patch that allows for 32:9.'_

+Please keep in mind that this tool only modifies the resolution of the save file.
+It doesn't attempt to fix any gameplay-related issues, so you might encounter some.

+But; As I'm playing through the game, I'll report if I encounter any issues during the different chapters.

+- Chapter 1: No issues, works perfectly

 ## Where can I download it?

 Download link: